skurbee/YTArchiver/README.md

 5. It's supposed to run the subbed channels alphabetically.
 Manually clicking the Sync-Subbed button does this, but an auto-sync firing syncs channels in the order that they were added.

 6. When a video is filtered for being too long, the log occasionally shows filtered for being too short.

+7. if more than 1 channel is queued for initialization, they don't go sequentially.
+It starts doing both at the same time, alternating videos between them.
+This is not the intended behavior.